esling/esling.github.io/_pages/atiam-ml-3-support-vector-machines.md

 <div markdown="1">

   1. Update the `svmTrain` code to perform the training of a SVM with linear kernel.
-  2. Run your `svmTrain` function on the `example1.mat` (linear) dataset, you should obtain the result displayed below.
+  2. Run your `svmTrain` function on the `example1.mat` (linear) dataset to obtain the result displayed below.
-  3. Update the overall framework to display the decision boundary at each iteration of the algorithm.
+  3. Update the framework to display the decision boundary at each iteration of the algorithm.

 </div>{: .notice--info}